 The third and last day of SDG Week began with the school’s home-grown Shine On Initiative with INSEAD’s Assistant Director, Fergus Kennedy, and MBA students Daniel Layug (17D), Lucien Ong (17D), Shruti Tandon (19J) and Marjorie Dodson (20D).
 Students, alumni and staff supported a school in rural Philippines through solar energy and scholarships for children living in poverty in its initial efforts in 2019, and are looking to continue engaging the INSEAD community to create social impact in Asia.

 The day continued with a conversation on NaTakallam moderated by INSEAD Professor Jasjit Singh, as CEO & Co-founder, Aline Sara spoke of its empowering mission to "salvage the human capital that is at risk of being lost.“ She was joined by Language Instructor, Ghaith Hallak who shared his story, and moved the audience when expressing,"NaTakallam was a turning point for me, because I started depending on myself to live.
 I wasn’t waiting for anyone to send me aid every month, I was working!
 And this is exactly what I wanted, this dignity."
+Read the following INSEAD Knowledge blogpost on this story.

 We closed our 2020 SDG Week with a fireside chat with SDG 2020 Young Leader, Ralf Toenjes, as he shared the story of his organisations, Renovatio and VerBem, which are on a mission to democratise access to eye care.
 Joined by INSEAD LATAM Club’s Co-president, Viviane Lazard Sobral (MBA 20D), and MIM Ambassador, Olivia Ozino Caligaris (MIM 21), Toenjes said, “I want to live in a society where children don’t have to leave school because they can’t see anymore.”